a1tus/django-admin-cursor-paginator/README.md

 - Some of your models/tables contains so much data that list page lags
 - You don't want to make separate CRM page for them and just need fast and simple solution
 - You're ok that you won't see total objects or pages count and will navigate only by +-1 page
-- Index must be created for the ordering field (default integer pks work out-of-box)
+- Index must be created for the ordering field, otherwise you won't get any significant speedup (default integer pks work perfectly out-of-box)
+- Ordering field type can be almost anything that can be "encoded" via `str()` and then be used in `queryset.filter()`

+> **NOTE**
+If ordering field is not unique then pagination can mess a bit in edge cases.
+But for the most often case with datetime fields with milliseconds like `created_at` it won't be a problem.
+It can be solved in future by adding support for multiple ordering fields.

 ## Installation